marrow/mongo/README.md

 {% common -%}
 ## Code Quality

-##### Tested, healthy, and up-to-date.
+##### Guaranteed to be fully tested before any release.

 [![status](http://img.shields.io/travis/marrow/mongo/master.svg?style=flat "Release build status.")](https://travis-ci.org/marrow/mongo/branches)
 [![coverage](http://img.shields.io/codecov/c/github/marrow/mongo/master.svg?style=flat "Release test coverage.")](https://codecov.io/github/marrow/mongo?branch=master)
 [![health](https://landscape.io/github/marrow/mongo/master/landscape.svg?style=flat "Release code health.")](https://landscape.io/github/marrow/mongo/master)
 [![dependencies](https://img.shields.io/requires/github/marrow/mongo.svg "Status of release dependencies.")](https://requires.io/github/marrow/mongo/requirements/?branch=master)

-Guaranteed to be fully tested before any release.
 We utilize [Travis](https://travis-ci.org/marrow/mongo/) continuous integration, with test coverage reporting provided by [Codecov.io](https://codecov.io/gh/marrow/mongo/).
 We also monitor requirements for security concerns and deprecation using [Requires.io](https://requires.io/github/marrow/mongo/requirements/?branch=master).
 Extensive static analysis through [Landscape.io](https://landscape.io/marrow/mongo/) and proactive use of tools such as [pre-commit](http://pre-commit.com), with [plugins](https://github.com/marrow/mongo/blob/develop/.pre-commit-config.yaml) such as the infosec analyzer [OpenStack Bandit](https://wiki.openstack.org/wiki/Security/Projects/Bandit), plus various linting tools, help to keep code maintainable and secure.

-##### Fantastic documentation.

-We'd like to think so, at least!

-##### 1:1 or greater code to comment ratio.
+##### Extensively documented, with a > 1:1 code to comment ratio.

-Code should be self-descriptive and obvious.
+Every developer has run into those objects that fail to produce sensible or useful programmers' representation, or fail to provide introspective help.
+With more documentation in the code than code, you won't find that problem here.
+Code should be self-descriptive and obvious; we feel comments and _docstrings_ are integral to this.

-##### Extensive road map.
+##### A considered road map.

-Changes to the library demand meditation to ensure feature creep and organic growth are kept in check.
+Changes to the library demand [meditation](https://github.com/marrow/mongo/projects) to ensure feature creep and organic growth are kept in check.
+Where possible, solutions involving objects passed to standard PyMongo functions and methods are preferred to solutions involving wrapping, proxying, or middleware.
+All but minor changes are isolated in [pull requests](https://github.com/marrow/mongo/pulls) to aid in code review.

 ## Code Metrics